WFCD/WFinfo/README.md

 1. If you have an older version of Windows 10, ensure you have installed [.NET Framework Runtime 4.8](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer) Note: Windows 7 is no longer supported due to dpi detection issues.
 2. Download the [latest release](https://github.com/WFCD/WFinfo/releases/latest)
 3. Run WFInfo.exe and wait for it to complete the initial load (databases + OCR data)
-4. Click the Cog Icon to open Settings, and configure your hotkey, scaling, etc
+4. Click the Cog Icon to open Settings, and configure your hotkey, etc
 5. Press the hotkey on a fissure reward screen to show the display (Or wait if you turned on auto mode)

 # Will I get Banned?